lasseoe/zabbixctl/man.md

 ## DESCRIPTIOPN

-*zabbixctl* is a tool for working with zabbix server api using command line interface, it provides effective way for operating on statuses of triggers, hosts latest data and groups of users.
+*zabbixctl* is a tool for working with zabbix server api using command line interface, it provides effective way for operating on trigger status, host latest data and groups of users.

 ## CONFIGURATION